nerdfiles/hypermedia-orientation/index.md

 # Agrilogistics is Easy Think Substance

 <blockquote><p>Agrilogistics is Easy Think spacetime.
-A one-size-fits-all depres- sion temporality, a sad rigid thin gray tube.
+A one-size-fits-all depression temporality, a sad rigid thin gray tube.
 We are living inside depression objectified in built space.
 It’s in the way gigantic fields of rapeseed extend everywhere.
-It’s in the way huge lonely front lawns extend a meaningless one-size-fits-all statement about individual- ity.
+It’s in the way huge lonely front lawns extend a meaningless one-size-fits-all statement about individuality.
 It’s in the way malls have gigantic parking lots, and housing lots have giant McMansions without so much as a garden.
 With its tiny temporality window, agrilogistic depression has turned the surface of Earth into a fatal place.
 Not only the land but also the oceans, which are the unconscious of the built space, the toilet where the chemicals go.
-As we have seen, there is a simple Freudian term for a fatal com- pulsion that keeps on retweeting: <i>death drive</i>.</p>
+As we have seen, there is a simple Freudian term for a fatal compulsion that keeps on retweeting: <i>death drive</i>.</p>
 <div><cite>Dark Ecology</cite></div></blockquote>

 # Hypermediating Implements